PBLab/NaviGraph/README.md

 3. **Run the pipeline**  Execute the main script:
    `python run.py`

-Note: Run the pipeline as-is to try it out on demo data—no setup needed!
-Great for testing or exploring the system mode features before using your own data.
+Note: For testing or exploring the system mode features run the pipeline as-is to try it out on included demo data.

 ---